SeldonIO/seldonio.github.com/fluentd.md

 </match>
 {% endhighlight %}

+You should check the full docs for the [S3](http://docs.fluentd.org/articles/out_s3) and [kafka](https://github.com/htgc/fluent-plugin-kafka/).
+The kafka plugin is not included by default with fluentd and will need to be installed.

 ## Store Actions in Redis Store
 If you wish to use Redis as an action store and to store the actions using fluentd you can use our fluentd plugin which can be installed with: